snur206/reading-notes/201/class9notes.md

 5 form elements:

--  <fieldset>: A way to create groups of widgets that share the same purpose, for styling and semantic reasons/purpose.
+-  < fieldset >: A way to create groups of widgets that share the same purpose, for styling and semantic reasons/purpose.

-- <legend>: A caption for its content parent <fieldset>
+- < legend >: A caption for its content parent <fieldset>

-- <label>: Represents a caption for a item in a user interface.
+- < label >: Represents a caption for a item in a user interface.
 Most important to build accessible forms.

-- <input>:
+- < input >:

-- <button>: Interactive element for the user by mouse, keyboard, finger, or voice command.
+- //<button>: Interactive element for the user by mouse, keyboard, finger, or voice command.

 Web forms - working with user data - learn web development: MDN (no date) Learn web development | MDN.
 Available at: https://developer.mozilla.org/en-US/docs/Learn/Forms#:~:text=Web%20forms%20are%20a%20very,to%20control%20a%20user%20interface.
 (Accessed: November 2, 2022).